Historical Text by Ben Baker

 Has it all been worth it?
 For me, the first two years were an unqualified

 success.
 As to the last year, only time will tell.
-I think we now have
+I think

 the skeleton of a potentially successful -- and useful -- organization.